 Initiate Contact with a Prospective Employer or Grant Maker

-Write a letter of interest to introduce yourself or your organization.
-Sometimes called a letter of intent, it explains to the recipient the action you plan to take.
+A letter of interest allows you to introduce yourself or your organization.
+This is sometimes called a letter of intent, and it explains to the recipient the action you plan to take.

 When Do You Write a Letter of Interest?

 As part of the job search process, you might write a letter of interest to a company that is hiring but has not posted specific job openings.
 It's a way to get your foot in the door to arrange an informational interview, explore opportunities within the company and figure out if you would be a good fit in the organization.

 As part of the grant-writing process, letter of interest briefly summarizes the purpose for which you will be seeking funds and lets the grant maker know you intend to submit a complete application package.

 General Letter Format